WWIZ

-WWIZ (103.9 FM) is a commercial radio station licensed to West Middlesex, Pennsylvania, serving the Mahoning Valley including Youngstown, Ohio.
-It airs an adult contemporary format, using the branding "Z 104" and carring the Westwood One "Hits & Favorites" network.
-It is one of seven radio stations in the Youngstown radio market owned by Cumulus Media with studios in "The Radio Center" in Youngstown.
+WWIZ (103.9 FM) is a commercial radio station licensed to West Middlesex, Pennsylvania, United States.
+Owned by Cumulus Media, the station carries a sports format as "Sports Radio Z-104".
+WWIZ serves the Mahoning Valley and portions of Western Pennsylvania.
+WWIZ's studios are located in Youngstown, while the transmitter resides off of Greenfield Road in Hermitage, Pennsylvania.

-WWIZ operates with an effective radiated power (ERP) of 6,000 watts, making it a Class A station.
-The transmitter is on Greenfield Road in Hermitage, Pennsylvania.

 History

-Rock and Oldies

 WWIZ first signed on the air in October 1972, playing album rock.
 The station carried an active rock format for several decades, branded as "Rock 104".

 On March 31, 2017, WWIZ dropped its active rock format and began stunting.
 It played a continuous loop of The Moody Blues' “Nights in White Satin” and The Royal Guardsmen's “Snoopy vs. the Red Baron”, with just a station identification between the songs.
 The following day at noon, the station flipped to oldies as "Z104" using Westwood One's "Good Time Oldies" satellite feed.

 On April 17, 2025, WWIZ changed its format from oldies to adult contemporary music (AC), still under the "Z104" branding.
 It switched to the Westwood One Hits & Favorites network.
 This left the Youngstown market without a full-time classic hits or oldies station.
 WWIZ had been effectively forced to change formats because of Westwood One's plan to shut down the "Good Time Oldies" network that month.